jtordy/defensive-security-fundamentals/README.md

 ## Description

-This repository demonstrates core Defensive Security Fundamentals through hands-on labs focused on passive reconnaissance (OSINT), cryptographic hashing, and encryption and integrity validation.
+This repository demonstrates core defensive security fundamentals through hands-on labs focused on passive reconnaissance (OSINT), cryptographic hashing, and encryption and integrity validation.

-The objective of this project is to showcase how defensive security analysts identify publicly exposed information, evaluate cryptographic weaknesses, and validate data confidentiality and integrity — all critical skills for SOC analysts, blue team members, and security operations professionals.
+The objective of this project is to showcase how defensive security analysts identify publicly exposed information, evaluate cryptographic weaknesses, and validate data confidentiality and integrity.

 All activities were conducted ethically using publicly available information, controlled lab environments, and intentionally vulnerable data.